 The institutes may have different criteria for admission into the master's degree in disaster management.
 Here are some of the basic eligibility criteria followed by most of the institutions for admission into the MA in Disaster Management:

-- The candidates should have a bachelor's degree in any discipline from a recognized university.
+- The candidates should have a bachelor's degree in any discipline, be it BA, BCom Hons, BBA Hons, BSc, etc. from a recognized university.

 - Should have secured a minimum aggregate of 50% marks.
 A 5% relaxation is offered to the reserved category candidates.